Walter Lantz: Retirement and death

 In retirement, Lantz continued to manage his properties by licensing them to media.
 He continued to draw and paint, selling his paintings of Woody Woodpecker rapidly.
 On top of that, he worked with Little League and other youth groups in his area.
 In 1982, Lantz donated 17 artifacts to the Smithsonian Institution's National Museum of American History, among them a wooden model of Woody Woodpecker from the cartoon character's debut in 1940.
 The Lantzes also made time to visit hospitals and other institutions where Walter would draw Woody and Grace would do the Woody laugh for patients.

 During the 1980s and 1990s, Lantz served on the advisory board of the National Student Film Institute.

 In 1990, Woody Woodpecker was honored with a star on the Hollywood Walk of Fame.
 In 1993, Lantz established a $10,000 scholarship and prize for animators in his name at California Institute of the Arts in Valencia, Santa Clarita.

 Lantz died at St. Joseph Medical Center in Burbank, California from heart failure on March 22, 1994, at age 94.
 His ashes were interred beside his wife Gracie (1903–1992), at Hollywood Hills Forest Lawn Memorial Park in Hollywood Hills, Los Angeles County, California, CA., in the Courts of Remembrance section, Columbarium of Radiant Dawn.

 Characters

-Some characters in the Walter Lantz cartoons (both cartoons and comics) are Oswald the Lucky Rabbit (formerly), Andy Panda, The Beary Family, Maggie & Sam, Maw and Paw, Space Mouse, Woody Woodpecker, Inspector Willoughby, Homer Pigeon, Chilly Willy, Lil' Eightball, Charlie Chicken, Cartune, Wally Walrus, and many more.
+Some characters in the Walter Lantz cartoons (both cartoons and comics) are Oswald the Lucky Rabbit, Andy Panda, The Beary Family, Maggie & Sam, Maw and Paw, Space Mouse, Woody Woodpecker, Inspector Willoughby, Homer Pigeon, Chilly Willy, Lil' Eightball, Charlie Chicken, Cartune, Wally Walrus, and many more.